rosdabbler/fqdemo/README.md

 # fqdemo
-Master repository for the full quality demo template.
+Master repository for a ROS2 full quality demo template.

-See fqdemo/README.md for documentation of the metapackage.
+See fqdemo/README.md for further documentation.
+Details are there instead of here, as this current README will not be published in the metapackage documentation.